 • significantly low body weight

-• fear of gaining weight or becoming fat, or behaviors that interfere with weight gain despite evidence of significantly low body weight
+• fear of gaining weight or becoming fat, or behaviours that interfere with weight gain despite evidence of significantly low body weight

 • disturbed body image